 You may hear the carbon monoxide (CO) detector go off.
 You should be aware that if your CO detector goes off, your unit is not only leaking; it is probably releasing quite a bit of CO.
 Normally, CO detectors sound an alarm at high levels.
 Seriously, do not ignore an alarm from your CO detector!
 The majority of CO detectors have a high limit before they go off, and many do not even go off at all.
 CO detectors have an expiration date, so if yours is over five years old you should replace it.

 Household Members Experiencing Flu-Like Symptoms

 In the worst-case scenario, your cracked heat exchanger could be leaking carbon monoxide, and your detectors fail to detect it.
 Pay attention if anyone in your home develops headaches or flu-like symptoms without a clear reason.
 Carbon Monoxide exposure causes headaches, drowsiness, dizziness, nausea, and breathlessness, as well as collapse and unconsciousness and problems with vision.
 Elderly individuals, small children, and pets are especially vulnerable to carbon monoxide poisoning.
 We advise households with pets, small children, or elderly adults to use two carbon monoxide detectors.

 Your Furnace Is Not Producing Any Heat

 Look at it this way, if your furnace stops working because of a crack in your heat exchanger, consider yourself fortunate!
 The inconvenience of a broken furnace is nothing compared to the danger of a CO leak.
 An air leak in your furnace's heat exchanger could prevent the fire from burning in the firebox and blow it into the burner chamber.
-Depending on your furnace, it may shut off once a flame rolls out of the burner chamber, thanks to a safety detector called the Flame Rollout Safety Detector.
+Depending on your furnace, it may shut off once a flame rolls out of the burner chamber, thanks to a safety detector called the Flame Roll out Safety Detector.
 It is important to note that this does not happen in every case of cracked heat exchangers.
 This is only the second best-case scenario; (the first-best option is to get annual furnace maintenance on your unit so that your technician catches the cracks before any issues can surface).
 If your furnace stopped working, you explore other common reasons your furnace won't turn on here.